Cloud Endpoints uses Service Management to manage your API. When

 gcloud auth login

-Restore the managed service and assign it to the GCP project that it was originally created in.
+Restore the managed service and assign it to the Cloud project that it was originally created in.
 Replace

 [SERVICE_NAME]with the name of your managed service.